TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-2-the-vanquished-fist.md

 folk as "The Vanquished Fist".
 The Olinarelidyr have been tasked with bringing Ternia under her control.
 Elidyr communicates with the Olinarelidyr using sending stones, each carved with Elidyr's symbol and their own.

 ### Qa'lir and Qa'por

-The first of the Olinarelidyr, Qa'lir, travelled to Renaura to overthrow Lord Morcant and place a puppet in his place.
+The first of the Olinarelidyr, Qa'lir, travelled to Renaura to overthrow King Morcant and place a puppet in his place.

 Qa'lir's symbol is a rope burning in the middle.
 The symbol on the shared sending stone with Elidyr is shown by a rope burning in the